amrahmed95/TaskList/README.md

 ## Usage

-- Register a new account or login if you already have one.
 - Add new tasks by entering the task description.
 - Edit or delete existing tasks by clicking the action buttons.
 - Mark tasks as complete by toggling the status checkbox.